Drew Barrymore Hushed By Daughter On Set Of ‘Santa Clarita Diet’

 Drew Barrymore may be a well-respected actress in Hollywood and a Golden Globe winner, but it doesn’t mean her daughters are going to cut her any slack, according to People magazine.
-The 41-year-old mother-of-two was apparently silenced by her own daughter on the set of her new Netflix series Santa Clarita Diet.
+The 41-year-old mother-of-two was apparently silenced by her own daughter on the set of her new Netflix series, Santa Clarita Diet.

 Drew Barrymore dropped a lot of weight for her role in Santa Clarita Diet https://t.co/XhbMWUZ6Gt pic.twitter.com/2uN1i9hpGs